Brand/Model: Alvarez Artist Series AD60

 The Artist guitar is a full-size dreadnought instrument.
 Its solid spruce top is “hand selected from quarter-sawn wood” to guarantee consistent quality.
 With Alvarez’s state of the art raw material to construction processes, their guitar quality is peerless, and their reputation deserved.

-The back, sides, and neck consist of mahogany while the fretboard and bridge are made from rosewood.
+The back, sides, and neck of the AD60 consist of mahogany while the fretboard and bridge are made from rosewood.
 Alvarez is spot on when they say that just because you have a solid top soundboard, it doesn’t mean you’re automatically guaranteed great intonation and sound projection.
 Every other element must come together to make a quality and instrument.

-That’s why this guitar has great hardware providing excellent value for a git in this price range.
+That’s why this excellent acoustic guitar has great hardware providing excellent value for a git in this price range.
 It has real bone for the nut and saddle, premium die cast tuning heads, and Ivory ABS body binding.
 But, to support the top and the way the guitar sounds, it also has FST2 bracing.

 This bracing is a forward-shifted X design with scalloped asymmetric tone bars.
 The forward-shifted bracing allows for extra sensitivity to vibrations and to further project sound.
 The sound is bright in the trebles with a distinct register of the bass.
 It’s fair to say there’s balance when you need it thanks to all the working components of the guitar.